M-ThomasThaickal/Honda-Fit-App/README.md

 # Honda-Fit-App

-Passion project made bu a Honda Fit lover.
+Passion project made by a Honda Fit lover.
 The goal for the web app is to be an all encompassing stop for any information about my 2012 base model Honda Fit.
 I want it to hold media, records, and blurbs of my thoughts about it.
 The most useful function will be the parts-finder, once its developed.

 ## Feature List